-Red wine contains powerful antioxidants, and many sources claim that drinking it may be good for health.
+Red wine contains powerful antioxidants, and many sources claim that drinking red wine may be good for health.
 However, drinking too much red wine may cause problems.

 This article explores the benefits and risks of drinking red wine, including the safe amount to drink for males, females, and different age groups.